pvnieo/diffusion-net-plus/README.md

 ## :book: Usage

 The DiffusionNet++ has a simple API that can be used to instantiate the model, prepare the data, and batch it using the PyG library.
-The following code snippet demonstrates how to use the DiffusionNet++ model to create to extract features from a batch that has shapes of different sizes.
+The following code snippet demonstrates how to use the DiffusionNet++ model to extract features from a batch that has shapes of different sizes.

 ```python
 import numpy as np